imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/pointers.md

 ### Passing Pointers to Functions

-You can pass pointers to functions to modify the original variable.
+We can pass pointers to functions to modify the original variable.

 #### Example